-Fritz Lang films can move like molasses at times, but this silent two-part event is never dull for a second, especially with the random counterpoint of your ipod.
-If you trust in it, you're bound to get at least a few songs worth of real, eerie synchro-connect through this random collage process.
+Fritz Lang films can move like molasses at times, but this silent two-part event is never dull with the random counterpoint of your ipod.
+If you trust in the process you're bound to get at least a few songs worth of real, eerie synchro-connect through this random collage process.
 I had the theme from John Carpenter's Escape from New York: Main Theme start right as the action shifted to a big night club where a crazy woman was dancing on top of two giant wooden noses.
 It became Lynchian, this Lang-Carpenter synthesis, like two rights canceling each other out and leaving only 'Silencio'.
-Meanwhile hypnosis and staring eyes and disguises pervade the film - paranoia and shiftiness, the mad rush to get rich obscuring all judgment for self-preservation.
+Meanwhile hypnosis and staring eyes and disguises pervade the film - paranoia and shiftiness, the mad rush to get rich obscuring all instincts for self-preservation.
 You know how those Germans were, and how we are... driving over a cliff as we argue over whether or not seat belts are important.

 Thanks to Lolita Kane's awesome blog post.